 Organizations dynamic, unstable inevitably face the challenge of choosing the strategy that the organization should adopt to deal with this fast-paced scenario.
 Therefore, institutions and companies need to evaluate and scrutinize the current options available to them, before making a specific appropriate choice regarding the best implementation strategy to reach the desired goals.
 Most importantly, the strategic choice of "chosen strategy" relates to decisions regarding the future of institutions and companies and their response to a complex dynamic environment (Macmillan & Tampoe, 2000:3-9).
 The choice work, and at this moment has a great influence on the study of management and organizations.
 Even at the time of the concept's emergence in the early 1970s, understanding organizations was largely deterministic and practical in nature (Kazmi, 2008: 159-169).
-By analyzing the current and expected performance of the organization.
+By analyzing the current and expected performance of the organization and based strategies evaluating performance, it is possible to identify the strategic gap existing in the organization.
 Then comes the role of creating strategic alternatives event that expected performance in the future is less than the required or expected performance (Johnsons et al., 2020:6).
 The strategic gap could be very large or very narrow.
 In the event that the perceived gap is narrow or if the expected performance of the organization is better than the target performance, then the expectation is to follow the stability strategy.
 A large gap should be expected and the reason is to target organization or occur negative changes in the environment that would lead to poor performance in the future from current strategies.
 Strategic gap positive strategy gap is negative.
 It may be that a large positive gap occurs and is caused by environmental opportunities and a large negative gap is caused by environmental threats present in the external environment.
 It is likely that you will be from outside the organization if the gap is very large as the organization may find it difficult to deal with the demands of implementation by following the internal approach of the organization (Jofre, 2011:35).